 Very identical to Eastern Subterranean Termites EXCEPT They are usually brown in color and much much larger.
 They tend to swarm later in the season, typically around May.

-The logic is applying either a repellent or non repellent insecticide into the soil at the entry points, and possible entry points, into your home.
-Generally once the chemical has been applied two things occur; first the main termite colony in the soil is either infected or repelled to the soil therefore damage to your home begins to stop from the main colony.
-Secondly, the same thing begins to occur to the termites in your wall as well except one small difference, these termite should lack moisture (water) which is a significantly prominent biological need of these creatures, ultimately resulting in their death.
+The logic is applying either a repellent or non-repellent insecticide into the soil at the entry points, and possible entry points, into your home.
+Generally once the chemical has been applied two things occur; first, the main termite colony in the soil is either infected or repelled to the soil, therefore, damage to your home begins to stop from the main colony.
+Secondly, the same thing begins to occur to the termites in your wall as well except for one small difference, this termite should lack moisture (water) which is a significantly prominent biological need of these creatures, ultimately resulting in their death.